Svasaṃvedana: Sautrāntika school

-Dignaga
+Dignāga

-The Buddhist philosopher Dignaga also defended a theory of svasamvedana drawing on Sautrantika and Yogacara influences.
-For Dignaga, svasamvedana is a kind of perception (pratyaksa) which is an "internal awareness of mental consciousness" and his theory of perception also entails that it is non-conceptual (unlike the other source of valid cognition, anumana - inference).
-He asserts that svasamvedana is a valid means to knowledge, just as sense-perception is.
-Dignaga gives three reasons for why cognition can grasp an object and itself.
+The Buddhist philosopher Dignāga also defended a theory of svasaṃvedana drawing on Sautrāntika and Yogācāra influences.
+For Dignāga, svasaṃvedana is a kind of perception (pratyakṣa) which is an "internal awareness of mental consciousness" and his theory of perception also entails that it is non-conceptual (unlike the other source of valid cognition, anumāna - inference).
+He asserts that svasaṃvedana is a valid means to knowledge, just as sense-perception is.
+Dignāga gives three reasons for why cognition can grasp an object and itself.